mohshaat1990/RXSwift-Quick-Introduction/README.md

    👧🏼.score.accept("g2")
 ```
 - Changing ryan’s score here will have no effect.
 It will not be printed out.
 This is because flatMapLatest has already switched to the latest observable, for charlotte

+### How to use Rx With your architecture

+1- how to feed your mvvm
+2- mixed
+3- rx flow